aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/tables/convert-table-to-ods/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Aspose.Cells supports converting an Excel file with table to ODS file.
-You simply have to save the file in ODS format and the generated ODS file will have a functioning table.
+Aspose.Cells supports converting an Excel file with a table to an ODS file.
+You simply have to save the file in ODS format, and the generated ODS file will have a functioning table.

 ## Sample Code